 The main limitations of this study are related to the manual control process, as well as the subjectivity to classify and consolidate data.
 To minimize the impact of these limitations, a set of review activities was performed.
 A validation session with 2 software engineering specialists was undertaken during phase (A) Plan the SLR, with two activities assigned to the Reviewers, (A.2) Analyze Protocol and (A.3) Provide Feedback.
 In phase (B) Search Studies, one activity was assigned to the Reviewer (B.4) Review Primary Studies.
 Their feedback was very useful to improve the quality of the process artifacts.
 For example, quality assessment was applied to primary studies to support the Reviewers’ evaluation.
 During phase (C) Analyze Studies, the Reviewers performed an activity, (C.4) Comment and Review Results and the Researchers more a (C.5) Review Consolidated Results.

 Regarding our SLR we were so totally immersed in the work that objectivity could be thought as an issue.
-To mitigate this risk, in additiona to chosing only peer-reviewed papers, we used the QualityScore approach to reduce the subjectivity of the analysis, and used quality assessment criteria based on bibliometric impact information (approach widely used in systematic reviews published in the literature).
+To mitigate this risk, in addition to chosing only peer-reviewed papers, we used the QualityScore approach to reduce the subjectivity of the analysis, and used quality assessment criteria based on bibliometric impact information (approach widely used in systematic reviews published in the literature).

 RelatedWorks

-The studies of the Dikici et al. (2018) and Figl (2017) investigate the factors that influence the understanding of process models but do not specifically address the use of doeye-tracking as a way of measuring comprehension.
+The studies of the Dikici et al. (2018) and Figl (2017) investigate the factors that influence the understanding of process models but do not specifically address the use of eye-tracking as a way of measuring comprehension.
 However, there is the study Sharafiet al., (2015b) that verifies the use of eye-tracking technology in software engineering.
 This study conducts a comprehensive survey, but that does not explicitly address business process models.
 Moreover, this research (Sharafi et al., 2015b) is limited until the year 2014 and with only one search source.
-After the research by similar studies and in the context already mentioned in work, it was necessary to perform the systematic mapping to know the aspects involved in the understanding of the business process models through techniques and eye-traking.
+After the research by similar studies and in the context already mentioned in this work, it was necessary to perform the systematic mapping to know the aspects involved in the understanding of the business process models through techniques and eye-traking.

-In recent work, we performed a systematic literature mapping (SLM) that identifies and analyses primary studies that to provide an overview of researches that evaluate the understanding of process models through eye-tracking techniques (Anonymous et al., 2019).
-However, the underlying protocol don't they impose a quality assessment of primary studies.
+In recent work, we performed a systematic literature mapping (SLM) that identifies and analyses primary studies to provide an overview of researches that evaluate the understanding of process models through eye-tracking techniques (Anonymous et al., 2019).
+However, the underlying protocol don't impose a quality assessment of primary studies.
 Furthermore, this study only presents a list with studies on using eye-tracking for investigating quality aspect of business process models (or their notations).

-In this paper, we revisit the SLM described in Anonymous et al. (2019), enriching the process with quality assessment measures to evaluate primary studies list.
+In this paper, it was revisited the SLM described in Anonymous et al. (2019), enriching the process with quality assessment measures to evaluate primary studies list.
 Quality measure is an important way to classify the primary studies to allow further analysis and prioritization.
 The quality assessment measures applied during this revisit determines the relevance and impact of the paper.
-Additionally, as presented in section Threats to Validity, a set of control activities was included in the revisit to add transparency to the execution and management activities.
+Additionally, as presented in section Threats to Validity, a set of control activities was included in the revisit to add transparency to the execution and management of activities.

-Finally, in this revisit we present several open issues, identifing gaps in current research in order to suggest areas for further investigation.
+Finally, in this revisit several open issues were presented, identifying gaps in current research in order to suggest areas for further investigation.
 Therefore, we also differentiate ourselves from previous work by providing a structure and background for the proper development of future research activities.

 Research Roadmap